In-District Opportunities

 How to Apply

-Education Imagine: accepts students on an ongoing basis.
+Education Imagine: Accepts students on an ongoing basis.
 Families complete an interest form, then meet with the principal to determine whether the student’s learning style and interests match with the program structure.
+Families must re-apply each year.

 FutureReady Centers